skatejs/skatejs/README.md

 The `insert` handler gets called when:

-- A processed element is inserted with the corresponding attribute already on it.
+- The element is inserted with the corresponding attribute already on it.
-- The corresponding attribute is added to the processed element.
+- The corresponding attribute is added to the element.

 The `update` handler gets called when:

-- The corresponding attribute is updated on the processed element.
+- The corresponding attribute is updated on the element.

 The `remove` handler gets called when:

-- The corresponding attribute is removed from the processed element.
+- The corresponding attribute is removed from the element.

 ### Event Binding